 top of page

+Ely’s connection to the arts is not new.
+It stretches back over a century.
 From its earliest days, this community has been drawn to what brings people together.
 Perhaps it is the Minnesota cold that encourages connection.
 Perhaps it is the remoteness of the region that binds us more tightly to one another.
 Whatever the cause, the arts have long been a central catalyst.

 This belief in the power of art, and in what it can do for a community, has been passed from generation to generation.

-Here in the Northwoods, I have spent much of the last five years witnessing what the arts make possible in our community.
+In the Northwoods, I have spent much of the last five years witnessing what the arts make possible in our community.
 Ely feels like a small but powerful microcosm of America.
 At just two square miles, it is large enough to support ambitious ideas and small enough that even modest actions can be felt almost immediately.

 National research increasingly recognizes that art in rural communities functions differently than it does in urban centers.
 It is shaped by local priorities, relationships, and long-term presence rather than scale or novelty.¹